-AGITATION- The speed of the sparge agitation system (stainless steel tank option) or the eductor agitation system (poly tank) is controlled by a variable flow solution valve (fig. 4.4D-3, item 1) mounted on the solution pump (fig. 4.4D-3, item 2).
+AGITATION- The speed of the sparge agitation system is controlled by a variable flow solution valve (fig. 4.4D-3, item 1) mounted on the solution pump (fig. 4.4D-3, item 2).
 The agitation switch (fig. 4.4D-4) on the right hand console controls the rate of flow through the sparge system.
 While watching the indicator on the agitation valve, increase or decrease the flow rate with the control switch.
 To increase the flow, press the switch up.
 To decrease the flow, press the switch down.
 When the desired rate of flow is achieved, release the switch.

-To turn the agitation system off, decrease the flow rate all the way.
+To turn the sparge system off, decrease the flow rate all the way.

-SOLUTION QUICK FILL - To fill the solution tank, make sure the sump valve under the tank (fig. 4.5D-2) is open.
+SOLUTION QUICK FILL- To fill the solution tank, make sure the sump valve under the tank (fig. 4.5D-2) is open.
 To access the front fill, pull the front fill latch lever down (fig. 4.5D-3) and the assembly will lower (fig. 4.5D-4).
 Connect it to your solution supply, fill to the desired level.
 You may also fill the rinse tank from the ground level with the owner supplied connection.
-When finished, shut all of the valves and return the front fill to the locked position.
+When finished, shut the valves and return the front fill to the locked position.
 See the next page for information regarding the use of the side fill inductor for filling the solution tank.